KSaifStack/DockTask/README.md

 I built DockTask to solve my own problem of managing multiple classwork deadlines while learning JavaFX development.
 What started as a simple to-do list evolved into a full-featured task management system as I explored UI/UX design, data persistence strategies, and memory optimization techniques.

 The core challenge?
-Basic calendar apps treat "3 PM" and "3:00:47 PM" the same — but when you have multiple assignments due at midnight, lab reports due minutes apart, and group project submissions with precise timing requirements, **seconds matter**.
+Basic calendar apps treat "3 PM" and "3:00:47 PM" the same, but when you have multiple assignments due at midnight, lab reports due minutes apart, and group project submissions with precise timing requirements, **seconds matter**.

 This project pushed me to think beyond basic functionality and focus on creating a polished, user-friendly experience. **Now it's the tool I use daily to keep my academic life neat and organized.**